rania-saqer/HotelsOffers/README.md

 9- Use https://github.com/rania-saqer/HotelsOffers.git and checkout using git or download zip in htdocs folder in xampp directory .
 10- then you can define virtual host  or access it by localhost/folderName

-I faced problem with  PHP - SSL certificate error:  cURL cannot conect to HTTPS hosts , when i consumes th API , the solution was :
+I faced a problem with  PHP - SSL certificate error:
+"cURL cannot conect to HTTPS hosts when I consumes the API", and the solution was :
 1- Download the certificate bundle, i add it in the project.
 Copy it and add it to your xampp directory ,ex: E:/xampp/cacert.pem
 2- Add these lines to your cert in both php.ini files: curl.cainfo="C:/wamp/cacert.pem"